Dakreen/cs50x/week_1/README.md

 > - Install the CS50 library manually
 > - Or replace `get_long()` with `scanf()` for portability

----

-## Personal Note
+## ✍️ Personal Note

-> I found this problem a bit more interesting than Mario — it required some logical thinking and manipulating digits mathematically.
+> I found this problem interesting — it required some logical thinking and careful handling of digits and conditions.
-> Luhn’s algorithm was simple once broken down, and structuring the conditions for each card type helped reinforce control flow using `if`, `else`, and helper functions.
+> Luhn’s algorithm was simple once broken down, and implementing the checksum helped me practice loops and modular arithmetic.
 >
-> Also, I used the **debugging tool in VS Code for the first time** to inspect variables step by step and understand how values changed during loops.
-It really helped me catch mistakes and understand the program flow better.
+> I also used the **debugging tool in VS Code for the first time** to inspect variables step by step.
+It was a great way to understand how values changed during execution and really helped me catch logic errors.